dhughes/tiy-java-crash-course/Crash Course.md

 }
 ```

-This shows how you can string conditional expressions together to make complex conditional statements.
-Java will only execute the first statement that evaluates to true.
+This shows how you can string individual conditional statement together to make complex conditional statement.
+Java will _only_ execute the first statement that evaluates to true.

 This type of conditional expression always starts with an `if` statement.
 This is optionally followed by as many `else if` statements as you want.
-The expression can optionally end with a single `else` statement that is run when none of the conditionals evaluated to true.
+The expression can optionally end with a single `else` statement.
+The `else` statement is only run when none of the conditionals evaluate to true.

 ## Putting it all together